 Clock hour: A period of time consisting of—

-(1) A 50- to 60-minute class, lecture, or recitation in a 60-minute period;
+(1) A 50- to 60-minute class, lecture, or recitation in a 60-minute period; or

-(2) A 50- to 60-minute faculty-supervised laboratory, shop training, or internship in a 60-minute period; or
+(2) A 50- to 60-minute faculty-supervised laboratory, shop training, or internship in a 60-minute period;

-(3) Sixty minutes of preparation in a correspondence course .
+(3) Sixty minutes of preparation in a correspondence course; or

+(4) Fifty to 60 minutes in a 60-minute period of attendance in a synchronous class, lecture, or recitation through distance education where there is opportunity for direct interaction between the instructor and students, as described in subparagraph (2)(i) of the definition of academic engagement.

+(i) A clock hour in a distance education program must meet all accrediting agency and State requirements, including restrictions on the number of clock hours in a program that may be offered through distance education.

+(ii) An institution must be capable of monitoring a student’s academic engagement in fifty out of sixty minutes for each clock hour under this definition.

 Correspondence course: (1) A course provided by an institution under which the institution provides instructional materials, by mail or electronic transmission, including examinations on the materials, to students who are separated from the instructor.
-Interaction between the instructor and student is limited, is not regular and substantive, and is primarily initiated by the student.
-Correspondence courses are typically self-paced.
+Interaction between instructors and students is limited, is primarily initiated by the student, and is not regular and substantive, as defined by the institution’s accrediting agency.

 (2) If a course is part correspondence and part residential training, the Secretary considers the course to be a correspondence course.